What is a Film and Video Editor?

-Individuals in this field of work are highly skilled film industry employees who work editing movies or videos.
+A film and video editor is a highly skilled film industry employee who edits movies or videos.
 The success or ultimate failure of the production lies in their hands.
 The final production must be a coherent project that incorporates the storyline and personality of the starring actors.
 Many in the industry consider film editing to be an art that often goes unnoticed and unappreciated, with some dubbing film editing as 'the silent art'.
 The history of film editing is a long trek, going back to the early heydays of Hollywood.
 As technology grew, the job descriptions of film editors expanded, to include the field of video editors.

 What does a Film and Video Editor do?

-The job duties of someone working in this creative field are numerous.
-An employee might find himself studying scripts to understand the storyline and collaborating with directors and film staff regarding the script and director's goals.
+The job duties of film and video editors are numerous.
+An employee might find himself studying scripts to understand the storyline and collaborating with directors, producers, and film staff regarding the script and director's goals.
 Throughout the filming, the film editor will examine tapes for editing purposes, looking for errors, segments that run long or parts that do not match the story or go with the storyline.
 He will work with others adding sounds, voices and music that match the script and place them in the appropriate place.

-The film editor’s job has changed over the years.
+The film and video editor’s job has changed over the years.
 When movies were black and white, editing was simple.
-With computer and advanced technology, a film editor's job became increasingly more complex using computer graphics to aid in editing films and supplying the necessary elements to create the finished product.
+With computer and advanced technology, a film and video editor's job became increasingly more complex using computer graphics to aid in editing films and supplying the necessary elements to create the finished product.